The stock in JOYY Inc. (Nasdaq: YY) was trading down nearly 3% Thursday afternoon after the company announced the plunged year-over-year income.

-The company announced its extended share repurchase plan Wednesday, amounting to up to $300 million between August 2019 and August 2021.
+The company announced its extended share repurchase plan on Wednesday, amounting to up to $300 million between August 2019 and August 2021.

 “For now, the adverse impacts of the global COVID-19 pandemic to our operation have been relatively mild, as the demand for online entertainment content and engaging social media networks remained resilient,” Bing Jin, the chief financial officer of YY, said in the statement.

-Looking ahead, YY said it expects revenues in the second quarter to be between 5 billion yuan and 5.15 billion yuan($714 million and $736 million), or 16.7% and 20.2% year-over-year.
+Looking ahead, YY said it expects its revenue in the second quarter to be between 5 billion yuan and 5.15 billion yuan($714 million and $736 million), or 16.7% and 20.2% year-over-year.

 Shares in YY closed at $63.46 per share in New York, down 3%.